LinkIsGrim/TEH-Antistasi-Ultimate/README.md

     <i>An Arma 3 persistent multiplayer scenario about gorilla warfare tactics.</i>
     <br><br>
 	<b>Important notes:</b>
 	<br>1) ACE3 is a strict dependency currently.
-Several new functionalities in this mod use ACE actions.
+Several new functionalities in this mod use ACE actions or expect ACE items.
 	<br>2) This mod is oriented toward small cooperative servers (1-10 players maybe), some features may be abused in a malicious way, or reduce difficulty too much for bigger crowd.
 	<br>3) I mostly balance gameplay around CUP and NIArms mods.
 Compatibility of other supported mods (RHS, Tier1, etc) is the same as in original ASU.
 	</p>